Retropaint/skelform_user_docs/src/styles.md

 # Styles

-Styles are groups of textures, and can be used to create skins/outfits.
+Styles are groups of textures, and can be used to create skins and/or outfits.

 One or multiple styles may be assigned to bones, which will use the corresponding texture based on index.